sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/populate-metrics-influxdb.md

 ## Validate the InfluxDB handler

-It might take a few moments after you assign the handler to the check or StatsD server for Sensu to receive the metrics, but after an event is handled, metrics should start populating InfluxDB.
+It might take a few moments for Sensu to receive metrics after you assign the pipeline to the check or assign the handler to the StatsD server.
+After an event is handled, metrics should start populating InfluxDB.
 You can verify proper handler behavior with `sensu-backend` logs.
 Read [Troubleshoot Sensu][8] for log locations by platform.